Washington Glass School: History

-The school was initially located in the neighborhood where the Washington Nationals Park now stands, and as a result of the construction of the park, had to relocate to the current location in Mount Rainier, Maryland, just over the border with Washington, DC.
+The school was initially located in the neighborhood where Nationals Park now stands, and as a result of the construction of the park, had to relocate to the current location in Mount Rainier, Maryland, just over the border with Washington, D.C.

 In 2008, Artomatic organized an exhibit that focused on how three "glass" cities approach the sculptural medium and hosted by the Washington Glass School.
-The collaborative show was titled "Glass 3″ referencing the invited glass centers of Washington, DC, Toledo, Ohio and Sunderland, England.
+The collaborative show was titled "Glass 3″ referencing the invited glass centers of Washington, D.C., Toledo, Ohio, and Sunderland, England.

 The exhibit featured nearly 50 glass artists and created an international partnership and strong relationships that led to more international collaborative interactions.
 Tim Tate and Michael Janis' Fulbright Scholarships were both completed at the University of Sunderland and the UK's National Glass Centre.

 Washington Glass Studio

 The Washington Glass Studio was established as part of the school in 2001 to create site specific art for architectural and landscape environments.
 The studio draws on the Washington Glass School Co-director's educational backgrounds in steel and glass sculpture, electronics and video media, architectural design, and ecological sustainability.